 When you create a feed, it displays in the Publish section of a CMP task page.

-- Click Add Channel and enter LinkedIn Elevate causes LinkedIn Elevate feeds to appear.
+1. Click Add Channel and enter LinkedIn Elevate, which causes LinkedIn Elevate feeds to display.

-- After selecting the proper feed, complete the article URL (Canonical URL) field.
-Unlike other feed-based social channels, the article title or description cannot be separately sent to LinkedIn Elevate because LinkedIn Elevate itself requires the canonical URL.
+2. After selecting the proper feed, complete the article URL (Canonical URL) field.
+Unlike other feed-based social channels, you cannot send the article title or description separately to LinkedIn Elevate because LinkedIn Elevate itself requires the canonical URL.

-It is imperative that you include a canonical URL/Article URL for your social post, or it will not publish.
-Most users typically publish an article to a WordPress site or to a feed before scheduling social posts via social channels for shares, so that the canonical URL can be generated to be included in the social posts later.
+You must include a canonical URL or Article URL for your social post, or it will not publish.
+Most users typically publish an article on a WordPress site or to a feed before scheduling social posts through social channels for shares to generate the canonical URL and include it in the social posts later.

-Nonetheless, even if you create a Quick Share task and just include social posts for sharing, you can manually insert the URL of a published post/original article URL in the article URL field.
+Nonetheless, even if you create a Quick Share task and include social posts for sharing, you can manually insert the URL of a published post or original article URL in the article URL field.

-- If you want to publish the article to a WordPress/Feed and share the social posts simultaneously, you will not need to edit the social post scheduling.
+3. You will not need to edit the social post scheduling to publish the article on a WordPress feed and share the social posts simultaneously.
 Before you click Publish to publish the article to the designated distribution channels, this is what the scheduling section will look like:

-- After the article is scheduled for publishing on the desired date and time to the selected distributed channels, it appears in the Scheduling section alongside the distributions as shown below:
+4. After you schedule the article for publishing on the desired date and time to the selected distributed channels, it appears in the Scheduling section alongside the distributions as shown below:

 Export a LinkedIn Elevate feed